danradom/scrobbled/README.md

 --------------------------------------------------

-replace occurrences of USERNAME and API_KEY with the appropriate values
+- replace occurrences of USERNAME and API_KEY with the appropriate values
+- replace America/Denver with your appropriate timezone

 --------------------------------------------------